Depending on how familiar you are with the Boston Terrier breed, the facts about their tails (or lack of) can be confusing.

 Do Boston Terriers Have Tails?

-Boston Terriers, just like the English Bulldog, generally have very short tails at birth, which is a part of the breed characteristics.
-On average, most purebred Boston Bull Terriers’ tails do not exceed two inches in length, and the chances of having one with a full-length tail are rare but possible.
+Boston Terriers, just like the English Bulldog, generally have very short tails at birth, or the tail is completely missing.
+This feature is a part of the breed characteristics.

 However, according to the AKC’s Official Standard of the Boston Terrier, a full-length tail disqualifies this dog from registration.
 The tail shouldn’t exceed more than a quarter the distance from their back to the top of their hind legs.

-The official AKC standard states that to be able to register your BT pooch, the preferred tail length should not exceed more than one-quarter the distance from “set-on to hock”.
+The official AKC standard states that to be able to register your Boston Terrier pooch, the preferred tail length should not exceed more than one-quarter the distance from “set-on to hock”.

 Insider Tip: “Set-on” is the point where your dog’s tail begins, and the “Hock” point is that sharp angle you see at the back of your dog’s rear legs.